najuaircrack/UDPscope/README.md

 # UDPScope
 - UDPScope is a professional network observability and diagnostics tool for UDP traffic analysis on Linux systems.
-It provides comprehensive monitoring, analysis, and reporting capabilities for system administrators to diagnose UDP-based applications and services.
+It provides comprehensive monitoring, analysis, and reporting capabilities for system administrators to diagnose UDP based applications and services.

 ---

 ## Features
-- Multi-method capture: Uses tcpdump, tshark, Docker container introspection, and ss (socket statistics)
+- Multi method capture: Uses tcpdump, tshark, Docker container introspection, and ss (socket statistics)
 - Comprehensive analysis: Packet statistics, IP analysis, temporal patterns, and threat assessment
 - Network diagnostics: Automatic diagnostics when no traffic is detected
 - Multiple output formats: Clear console reporting with structured data